FelipeCortesRocha/FelipeCortesRocha/README.md

 ### Hey there! 😁:v:

-I've been working as Full Stack Developer since 2018 and currently I'm a Fullstack Developer at Lambda3.
+I've been working as Full Stack Developer since 2018.
 I'm passionate about open source projects, coding in general and aways learn a lot about anything interesting.

 In my free time I like to play games 🎮, to watch movies and series 📺, to read books 📚, to listen to music 🎵, and of corse talk with friends and drink a good beer 🍺.